One of the highlights during my trip to Japan.

-I was scared to come close to the deers at first – having little to no knowledge about their kind – but they are actually friendly and approachable.
-They do get a little bit ‘energetic’ though when you show them food especially deer cookies/biscuits.
+I was scared to come close to the deer at first – having little to no knowledge about their kind.
+They get enthusiastic when you show them food especially deer cookies/biscuits so be careful.
 There’s an old lady nearby the park that sells them for 150 yen.

-They will chase you like they chased me for solid minute just to get a bite of these biscuits.
-I wish I had a video of it to keep reminding me of this memorable experience.
-Anyway, I just gave up and dropped the biscuits on the ground, because I was scared that they would bite me since I read on a blog somewhere that they tend to bite your clothes (even bags) and I wasn’t really prepared for that. 😀
+Although they may look friendly, they will get aggressive and chase you as soon as they see you have food.
+In fact, any kind of food.
+Anyway, I gave up and dropped the biscuits on the ground, because I was scared that they would bite me since I read on a blog somewhere that they tend to bite your clothes (even bags) and I wasn’t really prepared for that.